Kong/terraform-provider-kong-gateway/docs/resources/plugin_session.md

 - `secret` (String) The secret that is used in keyed HMAC generation.
 - `stale_ttl` (Number) The duration, in seconds, after which an old cookie is discarded, starting from the moment when the session becomes outdated and is replaced by a new one.
 - `storage` (String) Determines where the session data is stored. `kong`: Stores encrypted session data into Kong's current database strategy; the cookie will not contain any session data. `cookie`: Stores encrypted session data within the cookie itself. must be one of ["cookie", "kong"]
+- `store_metadata` (Boolean) Whether to also store metadata of sessions, such as collecting data of sessions for a specific audience belonging to a specific subject.

 <a id="nestedatt--ordering"></a>